OKH6/Just-Hungry-Distributed-Systems/README.md

 Manages clients requests to a primary server.
 Primary server can be any of BackEnd 0,1 and 2 based on availability

 ### Back-end server
+Servers will be available in the following order BackEnd0,BackEnd1,BackEnd2.
+The server will recive the user request from the FrontEnd and preocess it.
+Then the server will try to update the other BackEnd servers to keep the data consistant across the system.
+Note: only the primary BackEnd at the time of the request will use the WebService.

 ### Client Implementation